jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 3. Change the parameters of the angsd genotype likelihoods command.
 How many more/less SNPs do we recover if we lower or raise the SNP p-value?

-4. Run fastqc on our .trimmed reads and compare the html with the untrimmed files.

 ## Submission
 + Saved session with hash-comments indicating each step performed
 + Session should show commands and output, with any extraneous output cleaned up